RLAlab/rlalab.github.io/content/authors/Alicia Climent-Catala/_index.md

 ---
 # Display name
-title: Kiyan Shabestary
+title: Alicia Climent-Catala

 # Full Name (for SEO)
-first_name: Kiyan
+first_name: Alicia
-last_name: Shabestary
+last_name: Climent-Catala

 # Is this the primary user of the site?
 superuser: true